OkarFabianTheWise/cnft-reclaim/README.md

 ## How to connect the price update

-Each time the fragments move, we execute the price update
+Each time the fragments move(swaps), we execute the price update; We only save the snapshot of the price as observations in the program, this way we don't outrightly depend entirely on the pool for price update eluding manipulation.

 ## Key Implementation Details